 Will I be allowed to keep pets in my unit?

 Yes, but the Community Regulations require that pets be leashed when they are outside your home or Courtyard, and that they not create a nuisance to neighbors due to noise or otherwise.
 Further, homeowners must license with the County all pets that are required to be so licensed according to the County’s regulations.
 All pets must be registered with the Site Authority.
-The forms will be available at the University Glen CAM Manager’s office.
+Registration forms are available at the UGCAM Manager’s Office.

 Will there be an RV/trailer/boat storage area on site?
 Where can I keep them?